-4. Lay them down to rest.
-Once your brushes are nice and clean lay them flat and horizontal to dry.
+- 4. Lay them down to rest.
+Once your brushes are nice and clean lay them flat and horizontally to dry.
 This ensures no water runs down into the ferrule or handle of your brush and there is no pressure on your bristles.

 As always, art is about enjoyment so get experimenting and have some fun with it.
 If you create anything from our blog tutorials don’t forget to upload photos of your masterpieces to social media and tag us, we love seeing what you guys create.

-If you have any topics you’d like to learn more about drop us a line with some blog suggestion.
+If you have any topics you’d like to learn more about drop us a line with some blog suggestions.

 You guys are AWESOMEBy: Susana Nobio on 15 November 2020I want to sincerely thank you for all the detailed information about brushes and acrylinc paint.
 I learned to much today!